ministryofjustice/cloud-platform-user-guide/README.md

 There is a [Github Action][] which will publish your changes automatically, when your branch is merged into `main`

+The markdown files in the `source` directory are compiled to HTML, and the resulting files are pushed to a [second repository] from where they are published via Github Pages.

 So, you should not need to do anything else in order to update the user guide website.